"This is the best use of my time to remain current with what is going on in the industry."

 We send out a brief monthly newsletter via email to all our active eCF members to keep them abreast of the activities of eCF that they can participate in.
 The more who participate, the better we are "A Network Powered by Peers".
 Click to see the most current newsletter.

-Registration for the eCF Americas Autumn workshop is now open!
+Registration for the eCF Asia Autumn workshop is now open!

-We are happy to announce the topics and registration for the eClinical Forum workshop to be hosted by Eli Lilly in Indianapolis, Indiana on October 21-23, 2025.
+We are happy to announce the topics and registration for the eClinical Forum workshop to be hosted by Kyowa Kirin, in Tokyo Japan on November 13-14, 2025.

 The workshop will be available for in-person participation only.
-There will be networking/social events on both evenings.
+There will be a networking/social event in the evening.
 Each eCF Member company can use 1 or 2 seats depending on your membership type and as allocated by your eCF Primary Representative.
 For those wishing to attend a remote eCF workshop, the eCF European workshop in London on Nov 4-6 will have similar topics and will be live-streamed.
 Click to get more information on the planned topics.
+Register here

-We are happy to announce our 3 Autumn workshops!
+We are happy to announce our Spring workshops!

-Europe/Hybrid: Hosted by Medidata in London on Nov 4-6 (this will be livestreamed as well)
+Europe/Hybrid: Hosted by Servier outside of Paris on April 14-16 (this will be livestreamed as well)